cwi-dis/iotsa/readme.md

 ### iotsaLogger.h

 Replaces the standard `Serial` object by an object that stores data in a memory buffer, and allows access to that memory buffer through the URL `/logger`.
 The buffer is tiny, 4Kb, but this allows some limited debugging over WiFi.
+Requires _IOTSA\_WITH\_HTTP_ or _IOTSA\_WITH\_HTTPS_.

 ### iotsaNothing.h